 The unemployment rate in this city is actually higher than the national average.
 This could be good news if you’re a panhandler, but for the rest of us, it doesn’t bode well.

-Because even though the homes in this city are affordable, they still will cost you a bit more money than expected when you consider property taxes.
+Even though the homes in this city are affordable, they still will cost you a bit more money than expected when you consider property taxes.

 Out of the 5 largest cities in North Carolina, Greensboro has the highest property taxes of all.
+Yep, even higher than Charlotte, NC–as surprising as that may be.

 This is easily the worst part of living in Greensboro.